JianLoong/jianloong.github.io/content/posts/promiseall.md

 #### Lessons from this blog post.

 - The **then** function returns a promise as well.
 - Fetch is **significantly easier** to use in comparison to its jQuery counterparts.
-However, considerations needs to be taken into account when using it in static sites that does not have Babel or modernizr.
+However, considerations need to be taken into account when using it in static sites that do not have Babel or modernizr.
-- There are a lot of reasons a lot of users decided to create their own wrappers around the Hacker News API.
-Perhaps, it is deemed that their top stories and end up which does summary could be done in a different way.
+- There are a lot of reasons a lot of users decided to create their wrappers around the Hacker News API.
+Perhaps, it is deemed that their top stories and ending up which does summary could be done differently.
 But HN itself is a very opinionated community.
 - Mermaid diagrams are useful and break tags can be introduced in them.
 - CORS and JSONP exist.
 Cors is more modern and easier to use compared to using JSONP.
-- Using jQuery can make the codes very unreadable and creating call back hell easier.
+- Using jQuery can make the codes very unreadable and creating callback hell easier.

 ### References